theopin/tp/docs/UserGuide.md

 >Format: `<subject>SUBJECT</subject>`

+>> :exclamation: SUBJECT cannot take in special characters.
+You will
+>  **not** be able to insert XML files with such subjects into CheatLogs.

 ---

 <a id="contents"></a>
 ### 5.1.5.
 Contents<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

 This section includes the contents of the cheatsheet.
+You can add
 >Format: `<contents>CONTENTS</contents>`

 > :bulb:  You can append the contents on a separate line.